mahoney1/VSCodeTutorial/README.md

 `cert` and `key` files.
 These are the certificates that will be used to prove our identity to the certificate authority.
-Our main logic comes from the `addIdentity.js` file.
-You'll see in that file which should look like this:
+Our main logic comes from the `addIdentity.js` file, which should look like this:

 ```
 'use strict';